clarkio/vulnerable-app/README.md

 ## How to Run Both Apps
 1. Open your terminal and `cd` to the root folder for this repository
+2. Execute `npm install -g bower gulp nodemon`
+3. Execute `npm install`
+4. Execute `bower install`
-2. Run `gulp serve-dev` to spin up the `vulnerable-app`
+5. Run `gulp serve-dev` to spin up the `vulnerable-app`
-3. You should see your browser open up a new tab to the following URL: [http://localhost:3000](http://localhost:3000)
+6. You should see your browser open up a new tab to the following URL: [http://localhost:3000](http://localhost:3000)
-4. Open a new terminal window or tab and `cd` to the `/attacker-app` folder from the root location of this repository
+7. Open a new terminal window or tab and `cd` to the `/attacker-app` folder from the root location of this repository
-5. Run `gulp serve-dev`
+8. Run `gulp serve-dev`
-6. You should see your browser open up another new tab to the following URL: [http://localhost:3002](http://localhost:3002)
+9. You should see your browser open up another new tab to the following URL: [http://localhost:3002](http://localhost:3002)

 ## How to Test